-The Dance Education program at Illinois State University offers an intensive, individualized and performance-based approach.
-We provide a challenging yet nurturing environment that prepares you for diverse career options within the field of Dance Education, helping you achieve teacher certification for grades 6-12 and providing you with a basis for future graduate study.
+The Dance Teacher Education program at Illinois State University offers an intensive, individualized and performance-based approach.
+We provide a challenging yet nurturing environment that prepares you for diverse career options within the field of Dance Teacher Education, helping you achieve teacher certification for grades 6-12 and providing you with a basis for future graduate study.

 Program of Study

 At Illinois State we believe that dance educators must be proficient in a variety of dance genres to achieve success in the field.
 The styles and techniques we emphasize include